weliem/blessed-android/README.md

 }
 ```

-## Example applications
+## Example application

-An [example application]() is provided in a separate repo.
+An [example application]() is provided in the repo.
 It shows how to connect to Blood Pressure meters, read the data and show it on screen.

 ## Acknowledgements